 Back in June, the actor Andrew Rannells announced on the Tonys red carpet that he was departing the London-born, Broadway-bound production of the new Elton John musical Tammy Faye.
 “So I slipped in there,” Rannells' Falsettos co-star Christian Borle readily admitted to Paul Wontorek on The Broadway Show.
 Full credit goes to Borle's agent, Borle said, for “dup[ing] them into thinking I was the right person for the role.
 And now they're stuck with me because we're two weeks into rehearsal.
 They cannot stand my nasal voice.”

-Tammy Faye tells the story of the rise and fall of Jim Bakker and Tammy Faye’s ministry empire.
+Tammy Faye tells the story of the rise and fall of televangelists Jim Bakker and Tammy Faye's ministry empire.
 The production, which features a book by British playwright James Graham, is less interested in the potential for camp—Tammy Faye is actually a no-camp zone—than thoughtfully examining big religion and the U.S. culture wars.

 “It’s so funny and it’s really political in a great way,“ said Borle.
 “There’s a British sensibility to it that kind of cuts against the potential sentimentality of it … I sound like such an actor, but it’s got muscle to it.
 It delves so deeply into faith in a really earnest way.”

 Borle plays Jim Bakker, whose precipitous fall included a sex scandal and five years in federal prison for fraud.
-Most recently, he made headlines for promoting fake coronavirus cures.
+(Most recently, he made headlines for promoting fake coronavirus cures.)
 “A lot of actors are like, ‘I can't see my character as a villain.’”
 Borle has no such qualms in this case.
 “He’s a villain.
 It’s a fascinating, exciting role—it's not something that I've done before.”

 In Borle’s view, insecurity plays a big role in Bakker’s behavior.
 “It’s easy to excuse bad behavior because we’re all insecure fundamentally,” he noted.
 “But I think when [Jim] got in front of the TV cameras and realized that he didn’t have ‘it’, and that she [Tammy Faye] was the superstar, I think that sent him down a rabbit hole trying to find his own sense of self-worth.”

 On the other hand, the show really champions Tammy Faye.
-In contrast to the grubbily conniving Jim, Tammy was an outspoken gay icon, a supporter of gay advocacy groups who pointedly interviews an HIV-positive gay man on live television.
+In contrast to the grubbily conniving Jim, Tammy was an outspoken gay icon, a supporter of gay advocacy groups who pointedly interviewed an HIV-positive gay man on live television.
 She died in 2007 at the age of 65.
 She was, said Borle, “a beautiful human being.”

 Borle being a two-time Tony winner, of course the two of them compared notes on their respective trophies.
 “We’ve talked about how the Tonys spin,” said Borle, whereas "apparently the Oliviers have a sharp kind of crowny top.”
 (The Olivier Award features a crowned bust of Laurence Olivier as Henry V.) “So it’s more of a weapon.”
 Similar to an Emmy Award, Borle said, an Olivier Award “could do some damage."